CMonyL/Beginner_Repo/Iris-Dataset-Analysis.md

 This histogram shows the Sepal length of all the different species of flowers in the dataset.
 The different colors represent the different species.
-This makes it easier to identify the differences in length between the different species.
 Using the Sepal length as a feature, we have an easier time identifying a Setosa flower, as it has the shortest average length.
 However, it is more difficult to identify a Versicolor and/or Virginica Flower as the lengths are not easily distinguished.

+The histogram is also a visual representation of the distribution of numerical data.
+Creating a histogram for *discrete* data simple as you just add the value to the plot.
+However for *continuous* data, you need to **bin** (divide the range of values into a select number of intervals and count how many values fall into each interval) the data. **note: binning this data is NOT shown here**

 ### 2D Scatterplot for Sepal Length and Sepal Width